rezemika/humanized_opening_hours/README.md

 -----

-You can get a sanitized version of the field given to the constructor with the *sanitize* function or the **sanitized_field** attribute.
+You can get a sanitized version of the field given to the constructor with the `sanitize()` function or the `field` attribute.

 ```python
 >>> field = "mo-su 09:30-20h;jan off"